simpleinjector/Documentation/source/aop.rst

         }
     }

-Since Simple Injector natively understands generic type constraints, we can reduce the previous registration to the following:
+Because Simple Injector natively understands generic type constraints, we can reduce the previous registration to the following:

 .. code-block:: c#